Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 Update your browser

-Assistant Professor in Black Religious Traditions, Constructive Theology and Ethics
+Assistant Dean for Strategic Initiatives and Theological Imagination and Associate Professor in Black Religious Traditions, Constructive Theology and Ethics

 Email: o.oredein@tcu.edu